sensomatrix/sensocore/README.md

 ```

 ## Documentation
-More information about documentation can be [found](https://sensomatrix.github.io/sensocore/)
+More information about documentation can be found [here](https://sensomatrix.github.io/sensocore/)